 Track and station modifications in the San Francisco to South San Francisco Subsection (Figure 2-8) are predominantly associated with the 4th and King Street Station modifications and the East Brisbane LMF.
-To accommodate the realignment of the mainline tracks for the East Brisbane LMF, the Bayshore Caltrain Station and associated surface parking lot, southbound platform, and a new pedestrian overpass would be reconstructed approximately 0.2 mile south of the existing station (inset on Figure 2-12).
-A new pedestrian overpass would access the reconstructed station by connecting to Tunnel Avenue on the east and the planned local roadway network envisioned in the Draft Brisbane Baylands Specific Plan on the west (City of Brisbane 2011).
-The relocated Bayshore Caltrain Station would be closer to the planned Geneva Avenue extension, which would extend from Bayshore Boulevard to U.S. Highway (US) 101.
+To accommodate the realignment of the mainline tracks for the East Brisbane LMF, the existing southbound platform at the Bayshore Caltrain Station would be extended further south; the northern portion of the extended platform would serve as a walkway to access trains stopped on the southern portion of the platform (inset on Figure 2-12).
+The extended southbound platform at the Bayshore Caltrain Station would be closer to the planned Geneva Avenue extension, which would extend from Bayshore Boulevard to U.S. Highway (US) 101.

 Track modifications not associated with the 4th and King Street Station, the approach to the 4th and King Street Station, and East Brisbane LMF would be limited to minor track shifts of less than 1 foot within the existing right-of-way in San Francisco and South San Francisco, and track modifications in South San Francisco to accommodate the planned South San Francisco Caltrain Station Improvement Project being implemented by Caltrain in coordination with the City of South San Francisco.
-Expected to be built by 2019, the improvement project would replace the existing South San Francisco Station platforms (which are subject to the hold-out rule) with a standard center boarding platform connected to a pedestrian underpass, to improve safety and eliminate the hold-out rule.
+The South San Francisco Caltrain Station Improvement Project, which is anticipated to be completed in summer 2021, would replace the existing South San Francisco Station platforms (which are subject to the hold-out rule) with a standard center boarding platform connected to a pedestrian underpass, to improve safety and eliminate the hold-out rule.
 The project would shift tracks up to 27 feet, install crash barriers at the Grand Avenue overpass, and replace columns that support the US 101 overpass with a pair of solid pier walls.